BitcoinDesign/Guide/guide/how-it-works/ecash/overview.md

 %}
 Sending ecash and receiving can be done via multiple methods to suit different transaction needs.
 One of the advantages of ecash is that users are simply transacting pieces of data, such as a string of JSON text.
 These pieces of data are very flexible and can be transmitted via any medium.
 This means ecash can be transmitted in any way that data can be transmitted.
 Some unique ways that ecash can be sent and received, which are not possible with on-chain or Lightning transactions, include:

-1. Text message, such as email or SMS
-2. Bluetooth transmission
-3. Over the Bitcoin Lightning Network
-4. QR codes, which enable physical bearer assets like paper notes or coins

 #### Text message, such as email or SMS:
 Another method to send ecash is by copying and pasting the token string.
 This is particularly useful for online transactions or when using text-based communication platforms.